What it is

 The case files are waiting.

-What is the pilot programme?+
+What is the open beta?+

-When does the pilot open?+
+When does the beta open?+

-How do I join the pilot?+
+How do I start?+

 What devices does it work on?+